 Place: Sioux City, Iowa

 Ted started Gateway with his friend Mike Hammond (who sadly passed away in 2015) after the pair met while working in a local computer store.
 The ride was just beginning, as they would eventually start their very own PC company and succeed where so many had tried and failed.
-Out of the thousands of PC start-ups which came and went throughout the 80’s and 90’s, Gateway2000 flourished.
+Out of the thousands of PC start-

 Ted listened to his employees for the most part, and was never an “office” CEO.
 He was seen regularly in all areas of the Gateway facilities, and held employee meetings using a variety of styles, from Pizza and Beer nights to more formal arrangements.

-This wasn’t somebody you had heard ran the company and sat at the top of the corporate tree, his spirit was actually a part of the company and people respected his ethics and philosophies, partly because they were simple credos that made sense.
+Ted Waitt wasn’t just some anonymous name you had heard ran the company and sat at the top of the corporate tree, his spirit was actually a part of the fabric and people respected his ethics and philosophies, partly because they were simple credos that made sense.
 To put it simply, people believed in him.